hypnoshock/ds-turf-war/README.md

 ## To-do

 - [ ] Win state (Which side has the most tiles after the timer has run out)
+- [ ] Successfully defending your tower shouldn't destroy it
+- [ ] Eth and orb withdrawal on mediator contract
 - [ ] Fix deploy script to work with Garnet
   - [x] Don't redeploy interim script
   - [ ] Initial deploy of interim script to be done by zone contract
-- [ ] Raise cost of base building so you can only build 1 or 2
+  - [ ] Buying season passes all a bit sketchy
-- [ ] Choosing your team intead of being assigned a team
+- [ ] Choosing your team instead of being assigned a team
-- [ ] Don't allow battles to be started by non Turf Wars players
-- [ ] Don't allow battles to be started until the game starts
-- [x] If placing a battle building down on an unoccupied tile, the player can gain that tile after a period of time of they are not challenged
 - [ ] Configurable matches
   - [ ] Size of claimed area
   - [ ] Match length
   - [ ] Auto tile painting
   - [ ] Number of buildings you can construct
   - [ ] Allow construction of blockers
-- [ ] Eth and orb withdrawal on mediator contract
 - [ ] Restrict construction to bases and blockers (if allowed)
+- [ ] Don't allow battles to be started by non Turf Wars players
-- [ ] Random spawn of powerups
+- [ ] Don't allow battles to be started until the game starts
-  - [ ] Freeze opponents for x blocks
+- [x] If placing a battle building down on an unoccupied tile, the player can gain that tile after a period of time of they are not challenged
+- [x] Raise cost of base building so you can only build 1 or 2
 - [x] Offset the map so 0, 0, 0 is where the Judge building is
 - [x] Restrict Battle building UI so it disables the 'Start Battle' button when there is a Sky Strife match waiting to be played on that tile
 - [x] After a match has started add a button to directly open the Sky Strife match: `http://localhost:1337/match?asPlayer=&useExternalWallet=&match={matchID}`